Echeveria setosa aka Mexican Firecracker

 Mexican Firecracker, Wolly Rose, Dorris Taylor

-How to care for Mexican Firecracker
+How difficult is it to take care of Mexican Firecracker

 Caring for Mexican Firecracker is a breeze, as it is highly adaptable and forgiving to minor neglect.